KaiNylund/lm-weights-encode-time/README.md

 To use the NewsSum and NewsCls tasks, first download the [Newsroom dataset](https://lil.nlp.cornell.edu/newsroom/index.html), then process with the script from the ["Time Waits for No One!" repo](https://github.com/Temporal-Misalignment/time-waits-for-no-one/blob/main/data/newsroom/newsroom_to_tempdrift.py).

 PoliAff text is omitted due to the Twitter License Agreement, but Luu et al. provide labels and tweet IDs in [their repo](https://github.com/Temporal-Misalignment/time-waits-for-no-one/tree/main).
 AIC splits are also available at [Luu et al.'s repo](https://github.com/Temporal-Misalignment/time-waits-for-no-one/tree/main).

+Please feel free to reach out if you are trying to reproduce our results but can't access the datasets.

 ## Models